numenta/htmpapers/arxiv/how_can_we_be_so_dense/README.md

 ## Running experiments

+This repository contains versioned code used to replicate the experiments in the paper.
+For the latest pytorch code for using the code in your own projects check the [nupic.torch][4] repository.

 Below are instructions for reproducing all the charts and tables presented in the paper.
 There might be small differences due to randomness.

 ### Prerequisites